wensley-rushing/opensees-gallery/content/en/examples/FrameCircle/index.md

 analysis uses both 2-node and 4-node elements.
 For the sake of brevity, the results are reported only for the variants using the same parameterization as the wrapped element's interpolation.

-In order to simulate this problem with OpenSees the [`ExactFrame`](https://xara.so/user/manual/model/elements/frame/ExactFrame.html) element formulation is used.
-This element requires a shear-deformable section, like [`ShearFiber`](https://xara.so/user/manual/section/ShearFiber.html).

 ## References